Cart 0

 SEED TREATMENT / SOWING

-Ideal sowing time: Non-pretreated seed outdoors in late May.
+Ideal sowing time: Sow stratified seed outdoors in late May or non-stratified seed in early September.

 Sowing instructions: Outdoors - sow 1.0 cm deep, 50 seeds/meter; Greenhouse - sow 3 seeds per cell.

-Growing conditions: Norway spruce grows on a wide variety of soils but favours loamy soils with a pH of 5.0 to 7.0.
+Growing conditions: Siberian spruce grows on a wide variety of soils but favours loamy soils with a pH of 5.0 to 7.0.
 It is shade tolerant but grows best in a sunny exposure.

 AGROFORESTRY VALUE

-'Norman Ross' Norway spruce can be used as specimen or shade trees on larger properties or farmyards.
-The dense shallow roots make it useful for soil stabilization and erosion control on moist sites.
+'Kabalin' Siberian spruce can be used as specimen or shade trees on larger properties or farmyards.
+In Siberia it is an important timber tree.
+The needles are sometimes used by locals to make spruce beer.
+Because of its hardness and flexibility, its wood is used mainly for flooring.
 Its dense coniferous crown provides excellent habitat for songbirds and thermal cover for mammals.
-Excellent wood quality for lumber.